akselaotso/spam_classification/README.md

 # Email spam classification

-Classify emails as spam or not-spam using an encoder-only transformer-based model with 2 layers and 4 heads.
+Simple project, classify emails as spam or not-spam using an encoder-only transformer-based model with 2 layers and 4 heads.

 Tiktoken for BPE-encoding and Pytorch modules for everything except the higher-level model implementation.
 For more grass-roots implementations see my "neural network from scratch" and "LLM from scratch" repositories.